 tumor in a 360-degree rotation, typically in less than two minutes.

-areas within the tumor.
+the tumor.
 IMRT allows for the radiation dose to conform more precisely to the three-dimensional shape of the tumor by controlling the intensity of the radiation beam in multiple small volumes.
-IMRT also allows higher radiation doses
+IMRT also allows higher radiation doses to be focused

 - Stereotactic Body Radiation Therapy (SBRT) - SBRT is a technique that delivers high radiation doses to a tumor target in a hypo-fractionated schedule.
 This means it is delivered in a few treatments but using a high dose per treatment.